vespene-io/_old_vespene/docs/source/faq.rst

 My build takes a long time to execute / hangs
 ---------------------------------------------

-Vespne makes a lot of effort to try to ensure software checkouts are non-interactive.
+Vespene makes a lot of effort to try to ensure software checkouts are non-interactive.

 Checkouts are always executed with timeout commands to not permanently block workers, but occasionally some bad configurations may block builds for longer than you would like.